 - Completion of a two-year Physician Assistant Education Program (PAEP).
 This is after two to four years of university preparation.

 - Over 2,000 hours of clinical training in areas that may include: emergency medicine, pediatrics, internal medicine, orthopedics, sports medicine, general surgery, anesthesia, trauma and family medicine.

 - Member of the Canadian Association of Physician Assistants (CAPA)

-- Certified and registered with the College of Physicians and Surgeons of Alberta (CPSA)
+- Physician Assistants must be registered with the College of Physicians and Surgeons of Alberta.